How much does a user of fuel bond cost in California?

 Typically, if you operate a motor vehicle (including equipment such as a forklift or tractor) that is powered by a use fuel and operated on a highway in California, you must obtain a User Use Fuel Tax Permit.

 Permit registration can be completed online.
-More registration information can be accessed via the Important Links section of this page.
+More registration information can be accessed via the Additional Resources section of this page.

 Take the first step toward becoming registered in California by requesting your free quote on a fuel user bond now!